yvonnefroehlich/gmt-pygmt-plotting/README.md

 Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce some of the geographic maps shown in the publications I am involved.
 To prepare these maps I am using [PyGMT](https://www.pygmt.org/latest/) the _Python_ wrapper for the [Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/).

-_Please note_: Scripts or notebooks are available upon acceptance of the related publication.
+_Please note_: The scripts or notebooks are available upon acceptance of the related publication.

 ## Citation